SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_bod/readme.md

 ## Purpose/Scope

-This application demonstrates how to set up and use the Brown Out Detection (BOD) feature.
+- This application demonstrates how to set up and use the Brown Out Detection (BOD) feature.
 It allows users to configure the threshold value for BOD and monitor the voltage levels on VMCU.
 When the voltage drops below the configured threshold, a BOD interrupt is triggered, and the application handles the event accordingly.

+- **Black-out:** When Black-out is enabled, the reset line will be pulled down automatically if the battery voltage (Vbatt) falls below ~1.65V.

 ## Prerequisites/Setup Requirements